German health minister Karl Lauterbach has had to scale back his plan for cannabis legalization.

 This is similar to an experiment in the Netherlands, where several municipalities are trying to set up their own cannabis cultivation and distribution chains in order to supply stores.
 One of the challenges they’ve run into is that banks won’t give loans or even bank accounts to companies that deal in cannabis while it’s still an illegal substance.

-The conservative state government of Bavaria, by contrast, has said it will allow any of its cities to participate.
+The conservative state government of Bavaria, by contrast, has said it will not allow any of its cities to participate.